bohandley/tree-visual/time.md

   		sunburst selection explore hierarchy zoomable tree graph

-  	X-Change name of circle view to packview

-  	-Click on one, synchronize the other if zoomable NEED to fincish pack and zoomable, in pack if click on other node, cross node NEED TO ZOOM OUT THEN ZOOM IN
+  	-Click on one, synchronize the other if zoomable NEED to finish pack and zoomable, in pack if click on other node, cross node NEED TO ZOOM OUT THEN ZOOM IN

   	-Onboarding